EVHaste/haste-makes-waste/_posts/2021-09-03-consent-and-abuse-in-boyfriend-dungeon.markdown

 I probably wouldn't recommend the average dating sim for the purpose of relationship practice, because of the way they inadvertently disincentivize player-motivated displays of agency and consent.
 But **Boyfriend Dungeon proves it's possible to model something greater by tweaking the formula a little**.

-I really wish I had something like this when I was younger.

 ---

 # For Lovers and Fighters